of the Immaculate Heart of Mary

 Resolutions: (Possibly you might want to make your own.)

-+ I will lift Jesus up in my own heart.
++ I will place greater trust in my heavenly Father.

 Thought for the Day: (To recall your meditation.)